CaH4o/fullstackopen/part8/README.md

 lesson - the project for exercises and practice while studying the course

-exercise - the project for the exercises #8.1-8.x "Name"
+library-backend - the project for the exercises #8.1-8.7 "Library backend"

-time: 2.5
+time: 4